 - Amoral Attorney: Cleaver Greene - being an extremely proficient lawyer, Cleaver will twist the rules, consult outside sources and even SLEEP with his clients if he thinks it'll help.

-- played with while he does some pretty amoral things he's shown to have genuine moral compass that prevents him from defending people who don't deserve his help like Eddie Langhorn or Mick Corella.
+- Played with; while Cleave does some pretty amoral things he's shown to have genuine moral compass that prevents him from defending people who don't deserve his help like Eddie Langhorn or Mick Corella.

 - Bestiality Is Depraved: In a case Ripped from the Headlines Cleaver Defends a man charged with having Three-Way Sex with the family dog and his wife.